-Step 3: You can also turn a regular call into a conference call by tapping “Add.”
+Method 2: You can also turn a regular call into a conference call by tapping “Add” to include more contacts.

 There are other useful features too if you tap “More”—you can put someone on hold, transfer them, switch to using your carrier’s network instead of using Wi-Fi, even record your call: